Background

 - are more verbose and use the commit body for context

-- rely on PR descriptions to tell the story
+- rely on PR descriptions to tell the full story

 - prefix commits with modules, JIRA ticket numbers, or features to stay sane in massive codebases